 - Nearness to the Market: A producer takes into consideration the market for his product before siting his warehouse.
 This is because siting a warehouse close to the market will reduce the cost of production in terms of transport to the market and enhance the level of sales and turnover.

 - Proximity to the Factory: A warehouse should be located at a place close to the business firm and manufacturing industries producing goods.
 In other words, it should be located close to the place where goods are produced.

-- Proximity to Good Road: A warehouse should be sited close to areas with accessible road.
-That is there should be good road that will make the movement of goods to the warehouse easy and accessible.
+- Proximity to Good Road: A warehouse should be sited close to areas with an access road.
+That is there should be the good road that will make the movement of goods to the warehouse easy and accessible.

 - Acquisition or Building Cost and Running Cost: before embarking on a warehouse there is the need to evaluate the cost of constructing or acquiring and running the warehouse by producer or middleman.

 - Highly Secured Environment: the warehouse should be sited in a place that is free from chaos, civil unrest or theft.